FailAcademy/learning/wdp-vancouver/_slides/week-08/01b-intro-to-angular.md

 # Angular 2
 ... is a development platform for building mobile and desktop web applications.
-You can write Angular apps in both TypeScript and JavaScript and allows the developer to choose.
-We'll be using TypeScript to code our Angular Application.
+You can write Angular apps in both TypeScript, ES2015 or ES5!
+We'll be using TypeScript to code our Angular 2 Application.

 ---
 # The Angular CLI

 To generate our first Angular 2 application we'll use the Angular Command Line Interface (CLI).
-The CLI will allow us to quickly generate all of the files and folders we need to build the project, and it will ensure tha we are using best-practice conventions for our project structure.
+The CLI will allow us to quickly generate all the files and folders we need to build the project, and it will make sure that we are using **best-practice** conventions for our project's folder structure.

 #### Generate a new Angular 2 project:
 If you have the CLI installed (see lesson pre-work), from your project directory run the following command: <br/>